Weakly-supervised segmentation using inherently-explainable classification models and their application to brain tumour classification: Results

-Coming to the segmentation performance, the Dice scores show a little different trend than the classification scores, shown in Table~\ref{Tab:MainResults3}.
-Two different methods were used for generating the final segmentation masks from the heatmaps: multi-Otsu thresholding with an offset and a fixed threshold of 0.5.
-While for the GP-UNet and GP-ShuffleUNet the first approach resulted in better segmentation, for GP-ReconResNet the second approach worked better.
-Hence for GP-ReconResNet, both results are furnished, denoted as GP-ReconResNet$_1$ and GP-ReconResNet$_2$, respectively for the two approaches.
-In terms of the segmentation performance, GP-UNet secured the first position among the GP-models, scoring a median Dice of $0.67\pm0.08$, while the GP-ReconResNet segmentation (GP-ReconResNet$_2$) obtained $0.60\pm0.06$ and GP-ShuffleUNet obtained $0.53\pm0.08$.
-The resulting Dice scores have been visualised using histograms in Fig.~\ref{fig:DiceHisto}.
+Regarding segmentation performance, the Dice scores exhibit a divergent trend compared to classification metrics (Table~\ref{Tab:MainResults3}).
+To generate binary masks from the raw heatmaps, a dynamic multi-level Otsu thresholding technique using three classes was employed, selecting the highest-intensity threshold to isolate the tumour.
+This threshold was fine-tuned via a scalar offset ($Threshold - Offset$) optimised on the validation set before applying the same threshold to the final test set, followed by lightweight post-processing (morphological closing, hole filling, and component filtering).
+This method was compared against a fixed threshold baseline of 0.5, followed by the same post-processing scheme.
+Whilst the dynamic strategy favoured GP-UNet and GP-ShuffleUNet, the fixed threshold proved optimal for GP-ReconResNet; hence, results for the latter are reported for both approaches (GP-ReconResNet$_1$ and GP-ReconResNet$_2$).
+The resulting distributions of the Dice scores have been visualised using raincloud plots in Fig.~\ref{fig:rainclouds}.
 Figures~\ref{fig:MainResults2}~and~\ref{fig:MainResults4} show the generated heatmaps and the segmentation results of the GP-models, for LGG and HGG classes, respectively.